mbohutinska/PolyplChapter/README.md

 You don't need to install ScanTools, just carefully change paths throughout the script.
 Also, make sure to modify it to your cluster system - ScanTools at my repository are developed for PBS.
 Then prepare a PopKey which assigns individuals in your dataset into populations.
 You may find an example PopKey in the folder PartA.

- -Requirments: python3 (os, subprocess, pandas, math, datetime, time, glob), GATK3.7, fastsimcoal2
+ - Requirments: python3 (os, subprocess, pandas, math, datetime, time, glob), GATK3.7, fastsimcoal2

 1. change directory to the locations of ScanTools scripts (here /storage/pruhonice1-ibot/home/holcovam/ScanTools) and place your vcf files into a subfolder in that directory (here polyplChapter), than initialize them: